Best Natural Sleep Aids

 Many people who habitually use over-the-counter sleeping pills experience nausea, sweating, and shaking when they try to quit.
 Plus, their sleep problems usually come back in full force.

-We should note, while over-the-counter sleep aids are not necessarily safe for anybody to use, they can be especially dangerous for some.
+While over-the-counter sleep aids are not necessarily safe for anybody to use, they can be especially dangerous for some.
 These supplements can interact with a variety of different medications, including other sedatives, and drug interactions can be harmful or potentially fatal.
 Before buying any OTC sleep aids, consult with your doctor about the medications you’re currently taking.

 Healthy Bedtime Habits